 The BT1 has a remarkable build quality which gives this dreadnought a long-lasting life span.

 It features a stable and very playable neck, which guitar lovers will love, both beginners and professionals.
 Complete with eco-friendly materials and a lifetime warranty, the BT1 is surely a great value for its price, and an awesome guitar to start and travel with, too.

 If you want to travel smoothly and create music while having a road trip, the BT1 makes a really good companion.
-Take it from Taylor Swift.

-Popular because of its rather controversial construction, the Martin LXM Little Martin creates a beautiful acoustic sound and eye-catching looks despite of this.
+Popular because of its rather controversial construction, the Martin LXM Little Martin creates a beautiful acoustic sound and eye-catching looks despite this.

 Despite this, the LXM delivers a pleasing sound which still made it one of the top performing guitars in history.

 Instead of laminate wood, the LXM is constructed using spruce and mahogany-patterned HPL (high-pressure laminate).
 However, the LXM still managed to make it work despite of it being constructed with synthetic materials.

 Despite some guitarists turning away from the LXM, it can’t be denied that it was put together very skilfully.
 Not long after, the LXM was at the top of its game.

 One of the main reason why the LXM didn’t flunk is because of its capability to still produce the trademark Martin tone, despite having all the HPL.
 It owns a pretty good projection with a powerful volume.